745764716/hellowworld/asd.md

 $$\mathbf{I}\left\lbrace\mathcal{p}\_{\boldsymbol{\theta}}(\mathbf{z})\ge\lambda\right\rbrace\approx \mathbf{I}\left\lbrace\mathcal{p}(g = 1|z)\ge\frac{(1-\epsilon)\lambda}{(1-\epsilon)\lambda+\epsilon c_o\mathbf{I}(\lambda<\hat\beta)}\right\rbrace $$

-[b] Out-of-distribution detection with deep nearest neighbors.
+[b] Out-of-distribution detection with deep nearest neighbours.
 ICML 2022.

 [c] Robust estimation of a location parameter.
 Annals of Mathematical Statistics, 1964.

-Q4：it would be good if the authors could make the notations more distinguishable.
+Q4: It would be good if the authors could make the notations more distinguishable.

-A4: Thank you for your advice. we have improve our use of notations in the revision.
+A4: Thank you for your advice. we have improved our use of notations in the revision.

 #### Reviewer MqR8
 We thank reviewer MqR8 for your valuable comments.
 We updated the submission accordingly.
 Please kindly find the detailed responses below.

 Q1: 1) The main search problem of optimal coefficient for OOD scoring remains as a hyperparameter search, which may constrain the practicality of the proposed score, and 2) How to choose $p$.

 A1.1: We believe that the ability to search the optimal norm coefficient $p$ is a strength of our method indeed.
 This is because the latent feature distribution of different datasets could not be necessarily the same as each other.
-By simply adjusting the value of the norm coefficient, we can succeed in finding the (relatively) most suitable distribution from the exponential family for each dataset in a computationally efficient manner.
+By simply adjusting the value of the norm coefficient, we can succeed in finding the (relatively) most suitable distribution from the exponential family for each ID dataset in a computationally efficient manner.
 We also observe that SOTA post-hoc OOD detection methods [a,b,c,d,e,f] come with (one or more) hyper-parameters as well, where their searched values vary across datasets.

 A1.2: Similar to [d], We use a subset of Tiny ImageNet as the auxiliary OOD data.
 We remove those data whose labels coincide with ID cases.
-We empirically find that setting (1,3] as the searching space of $p$ suffices to work well on CIFAR and ImageNet datasets.
+We empirically find that our method suffices to work well on CIFAR and ImageNet datasets with (1,3] as the searching space of $p$.
 We will add the details in the appendix.
 Please refer to Section A.3 in the revision for details.

 [a] Extremely simple activation shaping for out-of-distribution detection.
 ICLR 2023